Skip to content

 #Restart Your Device

 Press and hold the power button, then tap Restart.
 When we tried this on our Galaxy S23, the home button worked immediately after reboot.
-Takes under 60 seconds.
+It only takes a moment.

 Wipe the Cache Partition of Your Device